AaronwithoneA/Wander/README.md

 ###Dwelling search

-There is an active search bar on /home, one at /home that allows for search by maximum price and location.
+There is an active search bar on /home that allows for search by maximum price and location.
 The dwellings will responsively match selected filter.

 ####Search Component
 ![image of search](app/assets/images/search_component)